 The current study highlights the critical role of oxygen and carbon dioxide exchange during the first half of the domestic fowl embryonic development performed at high altitudes.
 The impact of non-ventilation conditions in the first 10 days of incubation on broiler breeders' fertile eggs was addressed.
-Restricting ventilation into the incubator allows CO2 from the embryo's metabolism to build up.
-The results show a significant increase in hatchability due to lower embryo mortality and better quality of 1-day-old chicks in the non-ventilated group compared to standard ventilation.
-These findings suggest that controlled CO2 increase during the early incubation stage can optimize hatchery outcomes.
-The current methodology is especially valuable for hatchery managers operating at high altitudes, where environmental factors such as oxygen levels and CO2 concentrations directly influence embryonic development.
+Restricting ventilation into the incubator allows $CO_2$ from the embryo's metabolism to build up.
+The results show a significant increase in hatchability due to lower embryo mortality, and better chick 1-day-old quality in the non-ventilated group compared to standard ventilation.
+These findings suggest that controlled $CO_2$ increase during the early incubation stage can optimize hatchery outcomes.
+The current methodology is especially valuable for hatchery managers operating at high altitudes, where environmental factors such as oxygen levels and $CO_2$ concentrations directly influence embryonic development.
 Understanding these effects can lead to more effective incubation practices, ultimately improving hatchability and the overall health of newborn chicks.